Ishaan-Datta/AWS-Deployment/README.md

 	- kops can autoscale as well: The worker nodes will be part of an autoscaling group.
 Autoscaling will be managed by cluster-autoscaler.

 - Modifying the file to handle autoscaling
 - HTTPS certificate generation using traefik
 - Utilizing EC2 spot instances with persisting states
 - Implementing monitoring and logging for real-time cluster performance tracking and centralized log management/error tracking

+please use full directory paths defaults for values...

+.
+├── network
+│   ├── main.tf
+│   ├── variables.tf
+│   └── outputs.tf
+├── s3
+│   ├── main.tf
+│   ├── variables.tf
+│   └── outputs.tf
+├── kops
+│   ├── main.tf
+│   ├── variables.tf
+│   └── outputs.tf
+├── helm
+│   ├── main.tf
+│   ├── variables.tf
+│   └── outputs.tf
+└── main.tf